isomerpages/moe-fuhuapri/_fuhua-identity/Principal's Message.md

-It is also with great pleasure I welcome the new addition to our Fuhua family, our 2022 P1 cohort of students and their parents.
+It is also with great pleasure I welcome the new addition to our Fuhua family, our 2023 P1 cohort of students and their parents.

-2021 was a special year for Fuhua family as we turned 80.
-To celebrate the 8 decades of our contributions in developing generations of students and serving the community, we held our e-celebrations on Fri 19 November.
-During our e-celebrations, we launched our e-Heritage production and a Heritage corridor depicting the progress of our school and contributions of our stakeholders without whom the school would not have achieved its many accolades.
-May I invite you to view our e-celebrations at [Fuhua Primary School's 80th Anniversary Celebrations](https://go.gov.sg/fhps80thanniversarycelebrations).

 At Fuhua, we believe that every student has an innate ability to learn and flourish.
 We envisage our students to be **Lifelong learners** who take ownership of their own learning.
 As such, we focus on strengthening fundamentals and creating opportunities for our students to hone their 4 Cs namely Creativity, Communication, Collaboration and Critical Thought through a robust curriculum.